-This strategy is based upon differential pricing of products or services -which is often based on the consumer's ability to pay.
-It could be based on individual income or the mean income for a specific market.
-Example: Prescription drugs are priced much lower in regions with lower per-capita income.
-Sliding prices can lead to sales that otherwise would not occur and can thus turn out to increase overall revenue as long as there is a recovery of the marginal cost of the product or service.
-Odd pricing-psychological pricing.
-Pricing just below a round number (\$9.95 instead of \$10.00).
-Some have taken it one step further: assuming that customers have become resistant to \$9.99 style pricing, they may decide to price at \$9.88.
-This kind of pricing is based upon the research on behavior economics -particularly on prospect theory which shows that people overvalue small differences.
+- Sliding Scale Pricing - Differential pricing of products or services which is often based on the consumer's ability to pay.
+Could be based on individual income or the mean income for a specific market. - Example: Prescription drugs are priced much lower in regions with lower percapita income. - Sliding prices can lead to sales that otherwise would not occur and can thus turn out to increase overall revenue as long as there is a recovery of the marginal cost of the product or service. - Odd pricing-psychological pricing - Pricing just below a round number (\$9.95 instead of \$10.00) - Some have taken it one step further: assuming that customers have become resistant to 9.99 style pricing, they may decide to price at 9.88.